 - The QR-bill can be created by the biller using a standard commercial printer, as the payment part is in black and white.

 - The QR-bill may contain additional information such as the company identification or a bill number to the bill recipient, enabling automatic reconciliation with bookkeeping.

 - The Swiss QR Code itself can be included on posters or flyers (e.g. for donations) and used for alternative payment procedures available currently or in the future; e-billing and TWINT, for example, are currently being discussed.

 The most important new features for bill recipients

 - The payment part of the QR-bill is in black and white instead of colour, which ensures better contrast and also improves readability for people with impaired vision.

 - All payment information can be read with just one click, for example, with a smartphone (mobile banking) or reading device (e-banking) and then sent to the bank.
 There is no need to manually enter information, or add additional information subsequently.

 - As well as being contained in the Swiss QR Code, all the information needed for payment is also printed on the payment part and so can be read without using a technical device.

 - The QR-bill can also potentially be used for alternative procedures such as TWINT and e-billing, should billers offer this.

 There will be a transition period, which will be kept as short as possible, during which the current payment slips can be used alongside QR-bills.
 Billers will therefore be able to make the switch at a time that is preferable to them.
-As billers will be able to send the first QR-bills from January 2019, from that date all market participants will be required to have the technical capacity to use QR-bills for payment and processing.
+At the time, when billers will be able to send the first QR-bills – at the earliest as of 30 June 2020 – all market participants will be required to have the technical capacity to use QR-bills for payment and processing.